 Schools courses and programs are available to children, but financial knowledge acquisition is ineffective at creating financially capable children.
-Mobile apps, while great utilities, are ineffective at educating children financial and money management skills principally because managing invisible money, is altogether unconducive to the acquisition of positive behaviors and habit formation which is critical with youth financial education.
+Mobile apps, while useful, are ineffective at teaching children financial and money management skills.
+This is primarily because managing invisible money is not conducive to the acquisition of positive behaviors and habit formation which is critical in youth financial education.

-“Through thousands of hours of research and development, our team innovated and designed a powerful youth financial and entrepreneurship education technology called “Life Hub Learning Center”.
-Our integrated stand-alone technology zeros in on what really matters and works and engages children at the youngest possible age, as early as 3 years.”
+“Through thousands of hours of research and development, our team innovated and designed a powerful youth financial and entrepreneurship education technology called “Life Hub Learning Center.”
+Our integrated stand-alone technology zeroes in on what really matters.
+Moreover, it engages children at the youngest possible age – as early as 3 years.”

-The Electus team has come together to tackle and finally solve one of the most critical problems facing families, communities and economies in developed nations as well as those that are developing.
+The Electus team has come together to tackle and solve one of the most critical problems facing families, communities and economies.

-Kamal says, “Social justice and equality of opportunity are at the forefront of societal issues today and as social enterprise, our mission is to catalyze social justice and spur economic growth by proliferating equality of opportunity for all children with our new advanced education technology.”
+Kamal says, “Social justice and equality of opportunity are at the forefront of societal issues today.
+As a social enterprise, our mission is to catalyze social justice and spur economic growth by proliferating equality of opportunity for all children with our new advanced education technology.”

 THE LIFE HUB LEARNING CENTER WAY

-Of utmost importance to a working method for financial, entrepreneurship and life management education is the strategies employed to ensure that the youth can get every single inch of the experiential learning as well as understand how and why to implement these lessons in real life.
+Of utmost importance to a working method for financial, entrepreneurship and life management education is the strategies employed to ensure that the youth can get every single part of the experiential learning.
+In addition to this experiential learning, it’s important for them to understand how and why to implement these lessons in real life.

 “Life Hub is the world’s most advanced financial, entrepreneurship and life management education technology for children.
-It’s the first home-based integrated experiential learning system that inspires and empowers children aged 3 to 14 to engage in and learn financial, business and life management skills to ensure they form positive behaviors by their teenage years.”
+It the first home-based integrated experiential learning system that inspires and empowers children aged 3 to 14 to engage in.
+With Life Hub, children can learn financial, business and life management skills to ensure they form positive behaviors by their teenage years.”

-The CEO tells us that the education technology his company has built incorporates 24 primary, 195 secondary and tertiary financial, business and life management software modules, empowering children to effectively and efficiently manage their finances, businesses and their lives at home every day.
+The CEO tells us that the education technology his company has built incorporates 24 primary, 195 secondary and tertiary financial, business and life management software modules.
+This empowers children to effectively and efficiently manage their finances, businesses and their lives at home every day.

-This means children handle physical or tangible money and manage real businesses, learning through consistent and repetitive engagements as well as learning by failing, critical to lasting outcomes.
+This means children handle physical or tangible money and manage real businesses.
+They also learn through consistent and repetitive engagements as well as learning by failing, which is critical to lasting outcomes.

-“We empower children to engage, interact, probe, discover, build, play, manage, share, fail, learn and succeed every day, and because children absorb, process and retain information in different ways and at different pacing, Life Hub capacitates them to engage and learn using 7 learning styles and 7 learning preferences,” remarks the CEO.
+“We empower children to engage, interact, probe, discover, build, play, manage, share, fail, learn and succeed every day.
+Since children absorb, process and retain information in different ways and at different paces, Life Hub helps them to engage and learn using 7 learning styles and 7 learning preferences,” remarks the CEO.

-Life Hub incorporates Blockchain technology for, amongst other things, its Barter module which facilitates the bartering of physical products between children.
+Life Hub incorporates Blockchain technology in its Barter module which facilitates the bartering of physical products between children.

-“With Life Hub’s artificial intelligence, learning, predictive and prescriptive analytics, children, parents and educators have access to critical usage data and information generated over many years that is then analyzed to measure performance, learning outcomes, improve learning experiences and predict future performance.”
+“With Life Hub’s artificial intelligence, learning, predictive and prescriptive analytics, children, parents and educators have access to critical usage data and information generated over many years.
+They can then analyze this data to measure performance, develop learning outcomes, improve learning experiences and predict future performance.”

 OFFLINE AND ONLINE LEARNING

-Kamal continues to say that activities such as performing jobs for elderly neighbors, doing chores in the backyard, volunteering in the community, starting offline businesses, participating in social and civic organizations with like-minded children, helping with charity drives and going on trips to the bank, shopping in stores, and bartering for the exchange of goods encourage children to get out of the house and do.
+Kamal continues to say that Life Hub encourages children to participate in activities outside the house.
+These activities include performing jobs for elderly neighbors, doing chores in the backyard, volunteering in the community, starting offline businesses, participating in social and civic organizations with like-minded children, helping with charity drives and going on trips to the bank, shopping in stores, and bartering for the exchange of goods.

 This is definitely not only a plus, but a strategy that most parents will indeed appreciate.
-In the world of social media pressure, mobile devices and more breathtaking video games than ever before forcing children and youth to sit at home all day, a technology that makes them get out of the home is what parents are longing for.
+With mobile devices and more breathtaking video games than ever before forcing children and youth to sit at home all day, parents long for activities to lure children out of the house.

 WHAT ABOUT THE ADULTS?

-This startup’s focus is to get to the core of the problem which is positive behavior formation with respect to financial, entrepreneurship, and life management skills for children as young as 3 years old up to 14 years old.
-Startups must indeed focus on an area that they believe is the root where their solution is needed, as Life Hub is.
+The aim is to get to the core of the problem which is positive behavior formation with respect to financial, entrepreneurship, and life management skills for children as young as 3 years old up to 14 years old.
+Startups must indeed focus on an area that they believe is the root where their solution is needed.
 Even so, Kamal invites the older siblings and parents to join the young children in learning and contributing to each other’s knowledge and skills development.

 LIFE HUB IN THE NEXT 5 YEARS

-“As we look forward into the future, where our technology by then has been in households for many years, the most exciting thing we’ll see is how potentially millions of children have benefited from going to being under educated or unengaged and inactive learners to knowledgeable, active and engaged learner, whose lives have been transformed because of Life Hub.”
+“As we look forward into the future, where our technology by then has been in households for many years.
+The most exciting thing we’ll see is how potentially millions of children have benefited from going to being under educated or unengaged and inactive learners to knowledgeable, active and engaged learners, whose lives have been transformed because of Life Hub.”

-The company also looks forward to seeing the direct feedback and observations it receives from parents, grandparents, schools and educators about the impact Life Hub has had on their families, students and their communities.
+The company also looks forward to seeing the direct feedback and observations.
+Parents, grandparents, schools and educators enjoy talking about the impact Life Hub has had on their families, students and their communities.